In true Tabitha Brown fashion, her first cookbook, “Cooking From the Spirit,” is full of personality and foods that have made her a vegan star.

 If you are a vegan or, most importantly, a fan of Brown’s, “Cooking with the Spirit” is still very much worth grabbing a copy to get inspired by the recipes and “America’s Mom,” Tabitha Brown herself.

-Order “Cooking From the Spirit” on Amazon and order a copy of our current print issue featuring Tabitha Brown, where she shares more about the moment that launched her vegan career as well as a chance to try her Jackfruit Pot Roast recipe.
+Purchase “Cooking From the Spirit” from our online partner, the Food Temptress Cookbook Store and order a copy of our current print issue featuring Tabitha Brown, where she shares more about the moment that launched her vegan career as well as a chance to try her Jackfruit Pot Roast recipe.